dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 {% include composable-password-validation/cb-5.html %}
 </div>

-Given a password character `c`, the `update()` function updates the validation state by evaluating only those policies that have not yet been satisfied.
+For each password character, the `update()` function evaluates the policies that have not yet been satisfied and updates the validation state accordingly.
 The implementation relies on a C++26 `template for` expansion[^4], causing the compiler to expand the loop body for every policy in the pack at compile time.
 The pack indexing expression `Policies...[Idx]` retrieves the `Idx`-th policy type within the parameter pack.
 Whenever a policy `P` returns `true` for the current character, the